myplixa/fleeting-plugin-vmware-vsphere/README.md

 CI/CD jobs to be executed on dynamically created instances in your vSphere infrastructure.

+> [!note]
+> This is a community maintained plugin and is not officially supported by GitLab or VMware.

 ## Testing Status

 This plugin has been: